-- Syndication relationships: We’ve partnered with Mashable, Entrepreneur, NADSAQ, AOL, and countless other publications that re-publish (syndicate) our content onto their sites.
+- Syndication relationships: We’ve partnered with Mashable, Entrepreneur, MSN, NADSAQ, AOL, and countless other publications that re-publish (syndicate) our content onto their sites.
 This helps our writers get their names and articles in front of millions more people.

 - Followed by @due twitter and Instagram account

 - Access to audience of over 1MM Engaged Readers

 - Partnership with Medium; Most of our top posts get syndicated to our Medium publication.
 We currently have one of the top ten publications on Medium.
 This results in millions of additional readers seeing the articles that you’ve written.